appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/network-access.md

 - These tools are `tar`, `curl` and `unzip`.

-- If you are hosting a yum repository locally on your network, you don't need these URLs.
+- If you are hosting a `apt` repository locally on your network, you don't need these URLs.

 ```access_list
 archive.ubuntu.com